Ubud, Bali Guide: Best Things to Do

 Coffee Plantations in Bali Pulina

 Another one of the best things to do in Bali is to check out a coffee plantation.
-There are specifically famous for their Kopi Luwak coffee that is ingested by the Civet Cat.
+There are specifically famous for their Kopi Luwak coffee which is ingested by the Civet Cat.
 It is actually the most expensive coffee in the world!

 Here’s the catch, the coffee beans are eaten and digested by the cats and pooped out in full bean form.
 From there, the coffee beans are collected, dried, peeled, and roasted.

 The bean has two layers of skin that are peeled off before they are roasted, so it’s sanitary.
-We were walked through the whole process and it was pretty amazing to see.
+We were walked through the whole process, and it was pretty amazing to see.
 There are several farms to visit.
 We visited Pulina Coffee Plantation because it was about a 5-minute drive from Tegalalagang.